wso2/docs-choreo-dev/en/developer-docs/docs/resources/kubernetes-upgrade-notice.md

     2. Rebuild your containerized application.
     3. [Redeploy your containerized component](#redeploy-a-component-in-choreo).

 ### Redeploy a component in Choreo

 To redeploy your component, follow the steps given below:

-1. Go to [https://console.choreo.dev/](https://console.choreo.dev/), and sign in using your preferred login method.
+1. Go to the [Choreo Console](https://console.choreo.dev/), and sign in using your preferred login method.
 2. Select your component from **Components Listing**.
 This will open the overview page of your component.
 3. In the left navigation menu, click **Deploy**.
 4. Deploy your component via the **Build Area** card.

 For more information, refer to [this](https://kubernetes.io/blog/2022/08/31/cgroupv2-ga-1-25/#migrate-to-cgroup-v2) document.